 Our Fees for Marriage Cases

 At the time you retain us, we require a non-refundable retainer equivalent to 5 hours.
 Thereafter billing will occur on a monthly basis.
-We know that this is a time of economic hardship for many people.
-We understand that many may have difficulties paying the fees we have set.
-We do not wish to dissuade those unable to meet our fees, and we ask that you contact us in order to discuss what might be reasonable for you.
-Our fees may be reduced in order to meet the restrictions of the client and we offer some pro bono work to those in need.
+In situations of economic hardship, our fees may be reduced in order to meet the restrictions of the client and we offer some pro bono work to those in need.

 • The initial contact and consultation (up to 1 hour) will be free of charge.